View in Shop

 Publication date: March 2026

-Winner of the Prix Femina des Lycéens 2024 , Winner Prix Millepages 2024, Winner Prix Blù Jean-Marc Roberts 2024
+Winner Prix Femina des Lycéens 2024 , Winner Prix Millepages 2024, Winner Prix Blù Jean-Marc Roberts 2024

 Throughout her travels, Ilaria meets new faces, learns how to light a cigarette, discovers when is best to keep quiet around her father, and finds comfort in her lovable teddy bear Birillo.
 Ilaria’s voice is singular and powerful; while her travels through Italy and the cast of characters around her create an unforgettable image of Italy .